kl2806/devfest-data-science-track/level_1.md

     Done with 1050..

-The above code will probably take a couple of minutes to run, but once it's done, you've successfully scraped the Wunderground website for daily weather data from 2013 to 2015!
+The above code will probably take a couple of minutes to run.
+But once it's done, you'll have successfully scraped the Wunderground website for daily weather data from 2013 to 2015!
 Feel free to open your CSV file in your spreadsheet program of choice and check out your awesome accomplishment.